MaddieM4/mm4cc-ntfy/README.md

 ./ntfy token add maddie
 ```

-These commands only work if your instance is up, which you can do with either
+These commands only work if your instance is up, which you can do with `make up`.
-`docker-compose up` or `docker compose up` (no hyphen) depending on your exact
-installation of Docker/Compose.
+That command will also pre-populate your configs, although you'll want to edit
+`dev.env` and/or `prod.env` to have real CloudFlare ZeroConf tunnel tokens.
+You
+can switch the default mode by editing `.env`.